Quicr/laps/docs/peering.md

 stream, considering QUIC streams may change often due to group/subgroup changes.

-Unlike segment routing where it utilizes a stack of labels/sids, this protocol utilizes a **forwarding node set (FNS)** that **describes the set of subscriber edge relay node IDs that need to receive the data**.
+Unlike segment routing where it utilizes a stack of labels/sids, this protocol utilizes a **subscriber node set (SNS)** that **describes the set of subscriber edge relay node IDs that need to receive the data**.
 It does **not describe** the path that the data will traverse.

-FNS is exchanged via the peer session that will receive the data using the control stream via that same peer session.
-Utilizing the control bidir stream within the peer session ensures scope of the FNS to be within the peer session to support parallel peer sessions and control information based peering that is not using the same data path.
-Each FNS will be assigned an FNS ID that is unique to the session.
+SNS is exchanged via the peer session that will receive the data using the control stream via that same peer session.
+Utilizing the control bidir stream within the peer session ensures scope of the SNS to be within the peer session to support parallel peer sessions and control information based peering that is not using the same data path.
+Each SNS will be assigned an SNS ID that is unique to the session.
-The sender generates the FNS ID.
+The sender generates the SNS ID.

-The FNS ID is an `unsigned 32bit` integer that is a monotonic series increasing by one.
+The SNS ID is an `unsigned 32bit` integer that is a monotonic series increasing by one.
 The ID starts at ONE and can wrap to ONE as needed.
 Zero is reserved to indicate no ID.

-Withdraws remove FNS IDs from active state.
+Withdraws remove SNS IDs from active state.
 States are peer scoped and will be removed upon peer session close.

-The design of forwarding node sets is to be fast and lightweight with little control signaling involvement to maintain state.
+The design of subscriber node sets is to be fast and lightweight with little control signaling involvement to maintain state.
 Node sets can change often based on node (e.g., relay) churn with peering sessions and subscribers.
-This will result in the FNS being updated.
+This will result in the SNS being updated.
 Using a new ID to replace the previous introduces race conditions where data could be lost.
 Instead of replacing the ID, the same ID is updated with a new set to allow a smooth transition without invalidating a previous set id.